sugarcrm/IPRestrictionManager/README.md

 ```

 ### Option 2 - File Change
-If you have file system access, modify the function `validateAPI` in `./modules/IRM_IPRestrictionManager/IRM_IPRestrictionManager.php` to be:
+If you have file system access, modify the function `validateAPI` in `./modules/IRM_IPRestrictionManager/IRM_IPRestrictionManager.php` to return before the validation logic:
 ```
 public function validateAPI($api, $username, $platform) {